vocdoni/developer-portal/docs/protocol/10-DataSchemes/02-election.md

 Requests to the Results API will return an Array of number arrays, following the [Ballot Protocol](protocol/ballot).
 They will contain a bi-dimensional array of integers, aggregating the values currently stored on the Vochain.

-The interpretation of these values is left to the Client apps, and is determined by the `results.aggregation` and `results.display` fields of the Process Metadata, listed above.
+The interpretation of these values is left to the Client apps, and is determined by the `results.aggregation` and `results.display` fields of the Election Metadata, listed above.